 ...and in case you're wondering...
 I am on the 77th written page using 11-sized font, single-spaced!
 This thing is practically a book!!!
 50 days of writing left with 132 days down.

 California girl living in Chicagoland with her East-Coast husband.
 Lived in Germany and traveled the World.
-Mother of two sons; one in heaven (12/5/10) and the other at home with us (2/23/12)...and currently due with our last child and only daughter in February 2014.
+Mother of two sons; one in heaven (12/5/10) and the other at home with us (2/23/12)...and a daughter born in the knick of time at 36w gestation (1/14/14).
 The rest of the story has yet to be written.
 Join us as we attempt to stay sane while wading through the waters of loss and life.
-And maybe some of my Pinterest obsessions and latest kitchen endeavors, too.
+And maybe I'll throw in some of my Pinterest obsessions and latest kitchen endeavors, too.